5 Best Fixed Blade Broadheads: Finding the Right One For You!

 First, mark the sides of the blades on your broadheads with a permanent marker.
 This will help you make sure each side is equally sharp.
 Then, attach your broadhead to a shaft and press it against the sharpening stone.
 Apply a little pressure to remove a bit of metal from each blade and you should be good to go.

-Installing your broadhead – Broadheads are very sharp and you should be very careful when attaching them to your bolt, because you can seriously injure your hands if you mishandle them.
+Installing your broadhead – Broadheads are razor sharp and you should be very careful when attaching them to your bolt, because you can seriously injure your hands if you mishandle them.
 The easiest and safest way to do this is to use a broadhead wrench.
 They are small devices that’ll cover the blades and hold the broadhead in place when you install it.
 This way, you can keep your hands safe and also prep your bolts more efficiently.

 Aligning your broadhead – Always make sure your broadheads are aligned properly, or else you can wave goodbye to your accuracy.
 Badly aligned broadheads are terrible to shoot with; they don’t fly well, you can lose bolts and they will not be accurate.